gXLg/3ditties/README.md

 write `node .` in your terminal.

-Movement inside the simulation is `WASD`, rotation uses `QE`, move the floating cube up and down with `IJ` respectively.
+Movement inside the simulation is `WASD`, rotation uses `QE`, move the floating demo object up and down with `IJ` respectively.
 To exit the 3D engine, type the letter `X`.

 Currently supported features: